What is the meaning of ESFP?

-Each of the 16 MBTI types consist of four letters corresponding to a fundamental personality trait for the type.
+Each of the 16 Personality types consist of four letters corresponding to a fundamental personality trait for the type.
 Tailored questions find your combination of four sets of opposing traits—introverted versus extroverted, sensing versus intuitive, thinking versus feeling, and perceiving versus judging.
 ESFP stands for Extroverted (E), Sensing (S), Feeling (F), and Perception (P) personality traits.

 Warm and generous